anitailango/affinity/chrome-extension-react/README.md

 To contribute:

-- Run `yarn build` to create a build of the app which can be loaded into Google Chrome
+- Run `npm run build` to create a build of the app which can be loaded into Google Chrome

 To test: